Maple Leafs 5, Canadiens 1

 Saturday, November 11, 2006

-The Toronto Maple Leafs extended their winning streak without their top player and No. 1 goalie.
+The Toronto Maple Leafs extended their winning streak without their top player and number one goalie.

 Bryan McCabe scored two power-play goals and assisted on another to help the Maple Leafs win their season-high fourth straight game, 5-1 over the rival Montréal Canadiens on Saturday night.